Cadyshack/Readable/README.md

 ## Installing
 Be aware that the server files are found inside the **api-server** folder, and all server dependecies must be installed seperately from the front-end dependencies.

-* Install and start the API server
+* Install and start the API server (from the root directory)
   * `cd api-server`
   * `npm install`
   * `node server`